-Where: University of West Alabama in Livingston and vicinity.
-Cost: \$25, preregister early courses with earth-science components, life science, biology, and environmental science.

-When: Tuesday, October 18, 2016, 8:30 a.m. to 4:30 p.m.
+Where:University of West Alabama in Livingston and vicinity.Cost:\$25, preregister earlyWhen:Tuesday, October 17, 2017, 8:30 a.m. to 4:30 p.m.When Should AttendedIn correlation and management to achieve the will be to achieve on other acies.

-Who Should Attend: In-service and pre-service science teachers who will be teaching earth science or other science
+Who Should Attend: In-service and pre-service science teachers who will be teaching earth science or other science courses with earth-science components, life science, biology, and environmental science.